Samuel Waumsley

 Psychotherapy

-Briefer work available over a few sessions, or longer-term meetings.
-Sessions are scheduled according patients' own needs and pace.
-Being conscious of one's feelings, contemplations and values is arguably useful, and is central to therapy.
-I try to provide a down-to-earth, respectful and encouraging psychotherapy atmosphere.
+Being conscious of one's feelings, contemplations and values is useful psychologically, and is a key method in psychotherapy.
+I work to provide a down-to-earth, respectful and encouraging psychotherapy space.

 Therapy process: